ZackeryRSmith/Clowns-Client-Downloader/README.md

 ## Contributing
 Pull requests are welcome.
-For major changes, I would pefer you contact me on discord Clown#0420 first to discuss what you would like to change.
+For major changes, I would pefer you contact me on discord Clown#8147 Or Email : zackery.smith@hsdgreenbush.org or zackeryrobertsmith@gmail.com first to discuss what you would like to change.

 Please make sure to updates made to the program are appropriate.